siefkenj/IBLODEs/book/typst/modules/module2.typ

 == Implementing Euler's Method

-As seen in the previous example, Euler's method can be efficiently implemented using a table to keep track of values and intermediate steps.
+As seen in the previous example, Euler's method can be efficiently implemented using a table.
 This processes is worth doing a few times by hand, but, in truth, it's what computers are made for.

-Though you can easily implement Euler's method using a general purpose programming languages like Python, Mathlab, etc., there is one type of software that excels#footnote[Pun intended.] at implementing table-based algorithms: spreadsheets.
+Though you can easily implement Euler's method using general purpose programming languages like Python, Mathlab, etc., there is one type of software that excels#footnote[Pun intended.] at implementing table-based algorithms: spreadsheets.

 @app:spreadsheet gives an overview of how to use spreadsheets.
-In this section we will assume a basic familiarity.
+In this section we assume a basic familiarity.

 To use a spreadsheet to implement Euler's method, we will recreate the table from the previous example.
 We start by
 - labelling our columns